wookiehangover/underscore.deferred/readme.md

 [![Build Status](https://secure.travis-ci.org/wookiehangover/underscore.deferred.png?branch=master)](http://travis-ci.org/wookiehangover/underscore.deferred)

-v0.1.5
+v0.2.0 (jQuery 1.8.0)

+This is a port of jQuery.Deferred as an Underscore mixin, but it can be used without any depencencies.
+It currently matches the Deferred specifications and implementation from jQuery 1.8.0, with all the associated helpers.

 **Please note that as of 0.1.4 underscore.deferred will be ALL LOWERCASE on npm.** The camelcasing was a mistake from the outset, please update your `package.json` appropriately.

-This is a port of jQuery.Deferred as an Underscore mixin, but it can be used without any depencencies.
-It currently matches the Deferred specifications and implementation from jQuery 1.7.2, with all the associated helpers.

-## Deferred's are great, let's take them everywhere
+## Deferreds are great, let's take them everywhere

 jQuery offers a robust, consistent and well documented API; this project aims to make it portable. jQuery added a handful of helper methods to their